Cal Poly San Luis Obispo College of Engineering: General information

 The College of Engineering is the largest of Cal Poly's six colleges, with 6,091 students (5,829 undergraduate and 262 graduate students), or 28.7%, of the 21,242 enrolled at the university in Fall 2019.
 For engineering freshmen entering Fall 2020, Cal Poly accepted 31.01% of applicants (5,436 accepted/17,531 applied); admitted freshmen had an average GPA of 4.16, with the middle 50% range of ACT composite scores 29-34 and 1350-1520 for the SAT composite score (out of 1600).
 Cal Poly San Luis Obispo offers 4+1 Master (5-year) programs for some engineering majors.
 The College of Engineering has almost 80 student clubs which offer project, leadership, service, conference and competition opportunities.
 According to the college, 90% of graduates are employed or enrolled in graduate school within a year after graduation.

 Departments

-Aerospace Engineering
+Aerospace Engineering (AERO)

 The Aerospace Engineering program was ranked by U.S. News & World Reports 2021 "America's Best Colleges" report as 2nd overall (of the 5 programs ranked in engineering schools whose highest degree is a Master's).
+The department offers concentrations in Aeronautics, focusing on the design and performance of aircraft, and Astronautics, focusing on space systems and the orbital environment.

-Civil and Environmental Engineering
+Civil and Environmental Engineering (CE & ENVE)

 The Bachelor of Science degree program stresses the team design concept and systems approach to problem solving and is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET).

 The Civil Engineering program was ranked by U.S. News & World Reports 2021 "America's Best Colleges" report as 2nd overall (of the 19 programs ranked in engineering schools whose highest degree is a Master's).